Ombla hydropower plant, Croatia

 - Croatia's underground fauna and the threats to it have already been covered by the BBC in its Newsnight programme.

-HEP and the EBRD claim that the Vilina Cave itself will not be flooded.
+HEP claims that the Vilina Cave itself will not be flooded.
 But it is obvious that the construction of a large underground dam will have serious impacts on the whole karst water system, which includes various channels whose exact routes and their links to one another are not well understood.

 Illegal Environmental Impact Assessment